 - for a second offense, at least 15 days of community service

-- for a third or subsequent offense, up to 25 days of community service AND imprisonment for no less than 90 days
+- for a third or subsequent offense, up to over 35 days of community service AND imprisonment for no less than 90 days

 Every case is unique, and I will take the time to evaluate and recommend the strategy that is appropriate for your specific situation.
 Contact me today at 609-390-4600 to discuss your options.